SecondNature-com/devops-challenge/README.md

 - Update the bucket permissions to allow public access
 - Test the Pipeline by pushing some changes to your repository

-> :warning: When ready, please grant access to your repo to [mitchell-bu](https://github.com/mitchell-bu), so he can push and
+> :warning: When ready, please grant access to your repo to [mitchell-bu](https://github.com/mitchell-bu) and [zoix](https://github.com/zoix), so they can push and
 > test the Pipeline.

 ## Bonus Points